Stocks pull back from record highs in afternoon trading - WTMJ

 The bond market was relatively stable.
 The yield on the 10-year Treasury note rose to 1.59% from 1.57% late Friday.
 Outside of earnings, a good amount of investor attention is focused on the bond market as government stimulus and the recovering economy have led to concerns about inflation.

-Peloton fell 8.7% after regulators issued a safety notice over the exercise equipment company’s new treadmill.
+Peloton slid 7.4% after regulators issued a safety notice over the exercise equipment company’s new treadmill.
 The company hasn’t been forced to recall the treadmill, and it’s fighting the issue.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.